MIR-MU/CompuBERT/README.md

 # CompuBERT

-Adaptation of Transformers architecture to resolve ARQMath CLEF 2020 Competition: Answer Retrieval and Formula Search
+Adaptation of Transformers architecture to resolve ARQMath CLEF 2020 Competition: Answer Retrieval and Formula Search.

+*The current version of CompuBERT used in the ARQMath-2 CLEF 2021 Competition is different and available for download at [Google Drive](https://drive.google.com/drive/folders/1bxYwWzDX3z81S4TwUaTvqZBHtiMOngez).*

 # Citing CompuBERT
 ## Text